two-torial/two-torial/docs/games/gitamatixx/hexedits.md

 # GITADORA Matixx Hex Edits

+??? info "Want a quick drag and drop solution?"
+	Use _mon's [BemaniPatcher](https://mon.im/bemanipatcher)._ Simply select the game you'd like to edit and drop the corresponding game `.dll` into it and select what changes you'd like!

-!!! warning "Unsure how to apply hex edits?"
+??? warning "Unsure how to apply hex edits?"

-	Check out the [Beginner's Guide to Hex Editing](http://www.bemani.guide/extras/hexguide/) for assistance.
+	Check out the [Beginner's Guide to Hex Editing](https://guide.fumo.photos/extras/hexguide/) for assistance.

 ###List of Known Edits For M32-2018071700